 Dementia is the leading cause of disability in Australians over the age of 65 years and is the second-leading cause of death of all Australians (Dementia Australia, 2020).

-Dementia research is about discovering new evidence or knowledge that may lead to new treatments or a cure for dementia, or better care of people who are affected by dementia.
-It could be focused on causes of dementia, risk reduction and prevention, better ways to diagnose dementia, improving care, or enhancing quality of life for someone living with dementia or caring for someone living with dementia.
+Dementia research is about discovering new evidence or knowledge that may lead to treatments or a cure for dementia, or better care for people living with dementia.
+The research could be focused on causes of dementia, risk reduction and prevention, better ways to diagnose dementia, improving care, or enhancing quality of life for someone living with dementia or caring for someone living with dementia.
 Research can happen in a laboratory, health or care facility, or the community.

 The impact of public involvement on research

-Public involvement makes a positive difference to research, potentially leading to new insights, greater relevance and practical outcomes.
+Public involvement can make a positive difference to research, by leading to new insights, increased relevance, and more practical outcomes.
 It can also make a positive difference in the lives of the people who become involved.

-People who have been involved in research for many years say that at first, they didn’t think that they would have anything new to contribute to research, but they knew they wanted to “make a difference”.
-People have found that the benefits of being involved in research may include having a newfound purpose and feeling valued, learning new skills or knowledge, having increased confidence or coping skills, and meeting new people and making new friends.
+People who have been involved in research for many years say that at first, they did not think that they would have anything new to contribute but they knew they wanted to “make a difference”.
+The benefits of being involved in research may include having a newfound purpose and feeling valued, learning new skills or knowledge, having increased confidence or coping skills, and meeting new people and making new friends.

 Find out more about becoming involved in consumer research with the guide developed by the National Institute for Dementia Research, linked here:Download the Guide (PDF)